L Prize

-The Energy Independence and Security Act of 2007 directed the United States Department of Energy to establish the L-Prize competition, designed to spur development of LED replacements for 60W incandescent lamps and PAR38 halogen lamps as well as an ultra-efficient 21st Century Lamp.
-The original L-Prize Competition, launched in 2008, focused on an LED replacement for the common 60-watt light bulb and this L-Prize was awarded in 2011.
+The L-Prize competition was designed to spur development of LED light replacements for 60W incandescent lamps and PAR38 halogen lamps as well as an ultra-efficient "21st Century Lamp".
+It was established by the United States Department of Energy (DOE) as directed by the Energy Independence and Security Act of 2007.
+The original competition, launched in 2008, focused on an LED replacement for the common 60-watt light bulb and this L-Prize was awarded in 2011.
 The PAR38 competition was launched but received no entries and was suspended in 2014.
 The 21st Century Lamp competition was never opened.

 The current L-Prize Competition launched in 2021 and targets commercial-sector lighting, which accounts for about 36% of lighting energy use in the United States.